 Beginning at four years old, Calvert School students embark on a ten-year journey of curiosity, mastery, and purpose.
 A Calvert education blends tradition with innovation in a way that encourages children’s innate curiosity and love of learning.

 We invite you to visit campus, hear from Administrators, and discover where the journey begins.

-The Boys’ Latin School of Maryland held an event yesterday to recognize and celebrate seven seniors who have signed National Letters of Intent to play NCAA Division I athletics next year.
+The Boys’ Latin School of Maryland held an event yesterday to recognize and celebrate two senior athletes who have signed National Letters of Intent to play NCAA Division I and II college lacrosse next year.

 Mason Russell will play at the University of Alabama Huntsville and Jack Morton will play at the University of Maryland Baltimore County (UMBC).

 For the fourth year in a row, Boys’ Latin students in all three divisions have participated in the school’s annual One Laker | One Love Day.
 The event, which was held this year on April 6, explores the ways that students can build healthier relationships and be ambassadors for positive change.